nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Precondition: Task index provided is valid.

-1. User keys in mark command with the specific index of the task. (eg. `mark 1`)
+1. User keys in mark command with the specific index of the task. (e.g. `mark 1`)
 2. The first task in the task list is marked as done.

 If any of the following occurs: